williamslab/ped-sim/README.md

 Sites that do have data are all haploid for random allele sampled from the two original ones and are coded as homozygous.

-Can only use `--miss_rate` or `--pseudo_hap` not both.
+Ped-sim allows either `--miss_rate` or `--pseudo_hap`, but not both.

 **Note: only pedigree samples have sites set to missing or pseudo-haploid;
 `--retain_extra` samples maintain their original calls**

 ### Maintaining phase in output: `--keep_phase`

-By default the simulator produces a VCF that does not contain phase information.
-The `--keep_phase` option will instead generate a VCF that maintains the phase of all samples.
+By default the simulator produces a VCF with unphased genotypes.
+The `--keep_phase` option will instead generate a VCF in which the samples are phased.

 ### X chromosome name: `-X <string>`